apiaryio/apiaryio.github.com/_posts/2013-10-17-How-to-test-api-with-api-blueprint-and-dredd.md

 ---
-title: "Howto test REST API with API Blueprint and Dredd"
+title: "How To Test REST API with API Blueprint and Dredd"
 excerpt: "Glue together your API Documentation and the backend"
 layout: post
 date: 2013-10-17 18:00:00 +0100